Calls for expressions of interest

 8. Market description

-Type of contract
+Type of market

-Principles of intervention
+Principles of interventions

-In continuity with previous programmes, the intervention logic of COLEAD’s programmes is based on the expression of requests for support from MSMEs or producer groups in partner countries, but also from intermediate support structures – whether public or private – which are actively involved in the process of compliance and the development of value chains concerned (service providers, business membership organisations, training centres, inspection services, etc.).
+In continuity with previous programmes, the intervention logic of COLEAD’s programmes is based on the expression of requests for support from MSMEs or producer groups in partner countries, but also from intermediate support structures – whether public or private – which are actively involved in the process of compliance and the development of value chains concerned (service providers, BMOs, training centres, inspection services, etc.).
 It also adopts the following modalities and principles of actions that have contributed to their success:

 • Local ownership ;